Greater prairie-chicken: Sexual behavior

 Greater prairie-chickens do not migrate.
 They are territorial birds and often defend their booming grounds.
 These booming grounds are the area in which they perform their displays in hopes of attracting females.
 Their displays consist of inflating air sacs located on the side of their neck and snapping their tails.
 These booming grounds usually have very short or no vegetation.
 The male prairie-chickens stay on this ground displaying for almost two months.
 The breeding season usually begins in the United States starting in late March and throughout April.
 During this time the males establish booming sites where they display for the females.
 The one or two most dominant males can obtain 90% of mating opportunities.
 Due to their now small populations and habitat fragmentation the greater prairie-chickens often undergo inbreeding causing observable inbreeding depression: with fewer offspring and a decreased survival rate within these limited offspring further aiding their population decrease.

 After mating has taken place, the females move about one mile from the booming grounds and begin to build their nests.
 Hens lay between 5 and 17 eggs per clutch and the eggs take between 23 and 24 days to hatch.
+Eggs measure 4.1–4.4 cm in length and 3.1–3.2 cm in width.
 There are between five and 10 young per brood.
 The young are raised by the female and fledge in one to four weeks, are completely independent by the tenth to twelfth week, and reach sexual maturity by age one (Ammann, 1957).
 A study of female greater prairie-chickens in Kansas found that their survival rates were 1.6 to 2.0 times higher during the non-breeding season compared to the breeding season; this was due to heavy predation during nesting and brood-rearing.
 One problem facing prairie-chickens is competition with the ring-necked pheasants.
 Pheasants lay their eggs in prairie-chicken nests.
 The pheasant eggs hatch first; this causes the prairie-chickens to leave the nest thinking that the young have hatched.
 In reality, prairie-chicken eggs do not hatch and the young usually die due to lack of incubation.